kalisio/kdk/docs/guides/development/deploy.md

 ## Deployment pipeline

-The global continuous integration and deployment (CI/CD) pipeline is illustrated in the following schema:
+The main purpose of the continuous integration and deployment (CI/CD) pipeline is to create/build applications artifacts (Docker images for the web application and associated mobile application bundles) and deploy them in production-like environments in order to test it.
+The global CI/CD pipeline is illustrated in the following schema:

 ![Deployment pipeline](./../../assets/cd-pipeline.svg)

+It comes in three different flavors, as defined by the value of the `NODE_APP_INSTANCE` environment variable:
+* **dev**: in order to deploy current development/alpha version, linked to the `master` branch
+* **test**: in order to deploy current staging/beta version, linked to the `test` branch
+* **prod**: in order to deploy current production version, linked to `tags` on the `test` branch

+**TODO**

 ## Prerequisites